Urine Smells Bad for These 8 Reasons

 If you’ve noticed this problem after eating greens with stalks like asparagus, you don’t have to worry.
 This is because this problem will disappear quickly.

-Some of the foods that cause this condition are:
+For example, some of the foods that cause this condition are:

 - Brussels sprouts